 PCI-DSS compliance is mandatory for all organizations that process, store, or transmit payment card data.
 Its main requirements include:

 Periodic audits allow for evaluating the effectiveness of security policies, identifying gaps, and ensuring regulatory compliance.
 These audits should be exhaustive, document findings, and propose corrective action plans.
+Compliance reports serve as evidence to regulators and business partners.

 Employees represent both a strategic asset and a potential vulnerability in the company’s defense against cyber threats.
-Training staff in cybersecurity significantly reduces risks derivados from human errors, improves incident response, and strengthens the organizational culture around information protection.
+Training staff in cybersecurity significantly reduces risks derived from human errors, improves incident response, and strengthens the organizational culture around information protection.

 An informed workforce can identify threats like phishing, correctly manage sensitive data, and comply with established security policies, acting as an effective first line of defense.